jnmasterjn/WAD-group/README.md

 # 🎬 Movie Watchlist Web Application

-A full-stack web application that allows users to browse movies, manage watchlists, track watched content, and share reviews with ratings.
+A web application that allows users to browse movies, manage watchlists, track watched content, and share reviews with ratings.

 ---